mhjarvis/over-the-wire/bandit.md

     ssh -p 2220 bandit0@bandit.labs.overthewire.org

 ### Bandit Level 0 => Level 1
-Username and password are given as bandit0.
+Username: bandit0
+Password: bandit0

-Using the ```cat``` command will concatenate files and print on the standard output.
+The ```cat``` command will concatenate files and print on the standard output.
 The ```ls``` command will list directory contents. ```man ls``` will provide access to the manpage where there are several important OPTIONS available.
-While not needed here, the following will be important:
+While not needed here, the following OPTIONS are important to know when using the ```ls``` command:

     -a, --all           //does not ignore entries with .
     -l                  //use a long listing format
     -al                 //combine both OPTIONS

+Solution:

+    cat readme

 ### Bandit Level 1 => Level 2
-username: bandit1</br>
+Username: bandit1</br>
-passwd: boJ9jbbUNNfktd78OOpsqOltutMc3MY1
+Password: boJ9jbbUNNfktd78OOpsqOltutMc3MY1

-Using the ```pwd``` command we get the location of our current directory.
+The ```pwd``` command prints the location of the current directory.
 Attempting to use ```cat -``` will not do much since the '-' character is a special character for providing argumets.
 The prefix ```./``` should solve the problem as it clarify that the file is in the current directory.

+Solution:

+    cat ./-

 ### Bandit Level 2 => Level 3
-username: bandit2</br>
+Username: bandit2</br>
-passwd: CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9
+Password: CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9

-The password is stored in a file with spaces in the filename.
-Again, ```cat``` alone will not work, as each blankspace creates a new argument.
-Using quotations or escaping the spaces will work at reading the file.
+The command ```cat``` alone will not work, as each blank space creates a new argument.
+Using quotations or escaping the spaces will reference the words as one file name.

+Solution:

+    cat "spaces in this filename"

 ### Bandit Level 3 => 4
 username: bandit3</br>